 Blau and Boal (1989), show four different sets to classify workers by high job involvement - high organizational commitment; high job involvement - low organizational commitment; low job involvement - high organizational commitment; and low job involvement - low organizational commitment.
 Employees in the first set are considered "institutionalized stars", in the second set "lone wolves", in the third set "corporate citizens" and in the fourth set "apathetic employees".
-Brown (1996) discovered a strong link between job involvement and organizational commitment to be a result of job involvement.
+Brown (1996) discovered a strong link between job involvement and organizational commitment and considers organizational commitment to be a result of job involvement.
 Khan et al. (2015) study the impact of job involvement on three different forms of commitments.
 Individuals who are active in their jobs are more likely to be content with their jobs and dedicated to the company (Knoop & Robert, 1995).
-The literature is well-documented on the link between job involvement and organizational commitment, employees who are involved in their employment are more likely to be committed to their employment are more likely to be committed to their employees.
+The literature is well-documented on the link between job involvement and organizational commitment (Brown, 1996).
+Because of the positive relationship between job involvement and commitment, employees who are involved in their employment are more likely to be committed to their employers.
 Individuals who are heavily involved in their jobs make the profession a key element of their personal identity.
 Furthermore, those with a high level of job involvement devote the majority of their attention to their work (Hackett et al., 2001).